Home > Saving and investing your money > Helping your teen afford university

 Student loans don’t work in the same way as normal loans do, which can lead to some misunderstanding.

-As well as borrowing money for tuition fees, students can also apply for their loan to cover their "maintenance", which is things like accommodation and food.
+As well as borrowing money for tuition fees (up to £9,535), students can also apply for their loan to cover their "maintenance", which is things like accommodation and food.

-They can borrow up to £10,227 a year (or £13,348 a year if they're studying at a London university) on top of the cost of tuition fees, but the exact amount is "means tested".
+If they're living away from home, they can borrow up to £10,544 a year (or £13,762 a year if they're in London) on top of the cost of tuition fees, but the exact amount is "means tested".
 This means it depends on how much money your household has.

 The tuition fee part of the loan is paid directly to the university, and the student is sent the maintenance part at the start of each term.
 So there are three payments a year.